Mark Goyder: Education

 Goyder attended Trinity College, Cambridge and graduated with an MA in Economics, Social and Political Sciences.
 He was President of the Cambridge Union in 1973.

 Politics

-In 1983 Goyder lived in Lynsted but succeeded in being elected to represent the eastern end of the Isle of Sheppey on Kent County Council.
+In 1985 Goyder lived in Lynsted in 'mainland' Kent, but succeeded in being elected as an SDP-Liberal Alliance candidate to represent the eastern end of the Isle of Sheppey on Kent County Council.